noteed/openerpdist/README.md

 to generate some nice tarballs inside the newly created `dist` directories.

+## Other dependencies

+`openerpdist` lists the correct dependencies in the `setup.py` file.
+This is enough for Python dependencies.
+But in addition, some of those dependencies, and thus indirectly the packaged OpenERP libraries, need libraries and programs to be installed with your operating system facilities.

+On Ubuntu 12.04 those additional dependencies are:

+(The list is incomplete for now.)

+- libjpeg-dev
+- zlib1g-dev

+libjpeg-dev and zlib1g-dev are for JPEG and ZIP support in Pillow (`openerpdist` sets Pillow instead of PIL).

 ## Limitations / TODO

 - Assume the directories where `openerpdist` is run are `bzr` repositories.